NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 ### Configuring Backup Tasks ###

-The <code>.backup</code> is the actual part of the configuration which determines what has to be backed up.
-I 'll break theme done in to a few section for the sake of simplicity.
+<code>.backup</code> is the actual part of the configuration which determines what has to be backed up.
+I 'll break them down into a few sections for the sake of simplicity.

-{% codeblock config.json lang:js %}
+{% codeblock config.json lang:json %}
 {
     "backup" :
     {